ajbraus/tutorial-template/README.md

 # Tutorial Title

-## Introduction/Welcome

-:+1: This is a great tutorial! :shipit:
+Welcome to this awesome tutorial! :+1: This is a great tutorial! :shipit:

 ## What You Will Build